Site icon Breakroom Buddha

 Change your job title.

-I have two MAJOR points to make about tweaking your job titles on your Linkedin profile page.
+I have two MAJOR points to make about tweaking your job titles on your LinkedIn profile page.
 You’re probably thinking, “but isn’t it wrong to change the job title that I was given?”
 Short answer: no.

 Yes, you were given a specific role, but chances are you can get away with changing it just a tad.
 Here’s why this is important: